CleoSk/CleoSk/README.md

 ### Hi there 👋, my name is CleoSk
 #### I am frontend and backend developer

-Skills: VUE JS / NODE JS / JS / HTML / CSS / PYTHON / GOLANG
+Skills: VUE JS / NODE JS / JS / HTML / CSS / PYTHON

 - 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on windows or ethereum
 - 🤔 I’m looking for help with rust lang
 - ⚡ Fun fact: If a resident of Hawaii puts flowers behind her right ear, she thereby informs that she is available.
 The more flowers, the stronger her desire.